 I am one of the original Boston AIRBNB hosts, having signed-up with them in 2008.
 I am a big traveler myself, and I love hearing stories of where guests have been or where they are heading to next.

 The LOCATION: Roslindale is a safe and diverse Boston neighborhood located between Jamaica Plain and West Roxbury.
 This apartment is on Ardale Street, a quiet side street off Centre Street.
-This is about one-half mile from Faulkner Hospital, walking distance to the renowned Arnold Arboretum park (look for it on (website hidden)), and about 15-minute drive to the Longwood Medical Center area.
-I have easy, restriction-free, on-street parking here, and a back yard with a vegetable garden.
+This is about one-half mile from Faulkner Hospital, walking distance to the renowned Arnold Arboretum park (look for it on (website hidden)), and about 20-minute drive to the Longwood Medical Center area.
+I have easy, restriction-free, on-street parking here, and a back yard.
 Just one block from the house, there is a 7-11 convenience store, a dry-cleaner, a Mexican restaurant, a pizza parlor, a popular sports bar and grill (similar to an Irish Pub), and another restaurant for breakfast and lunch.

 The house is located 1/2 mile from Roslindale Square where you will find more restaurants, 4 bakeries, the public library and the post office.
 There is a superb farmers market here every Saturday.
 The fast-train to downtown Boston stops there, too.

 PUBLIC TRANSPORTATION: From the house, quick public transportation to Forest Hills station (Orange Line and Commuter Rail) is via two nearby MBTA bus lines.
 The #38 bus stops one-half block away, and takes you past the Faulkner, then to Jamaica Plain and Forest Hills.
 The #51 bus stops one block away, and goes a more direct route to Forest Hills.
 (The bus also goes to Cleveland Circle in Brookline.)
-Between the two bus lines, there is a bus that stops here every 15 minutes or so on weekdays; but much less frequent service on Sunday.
+Between the two bus lines, there is a bus that stops here every 15 minutes or so on weekdays; but no service on Sunday.
 ALSO, the apartment is just 1/2 mile walk to the Roslindale Village MBTA commuter rail stop, Needham Line.
 The train takes you to Ruggles Station at Northeastern Univ., to Back Bay station and to South Station in downtown Boston, in about 15 minutes time.
 There are more city busses, running 7 days a week, from this MBTA rail station.
 You can also pick up ZIP Cars there.